queryluke/masseffect-5e-data/data/actions/opportunity-attack.md

 ---
 name: Opportunity Attack
 type: reaction
+shortDesc: >-
+  When a hostile creature that you can see moves out of your reach.
 ---
 You can make an opportunity attack when a hostile creature that you can see moves out of your reach.
 To make the opportunity attack, you use your reaction to make one melee attack